-Use the Cell Feature drop down list to choose from a range of different morphological features.
+Use the Cell Features drop down list below the diagram to choose from a range of different morphological parameters.

-For the full list of features and their descriptions, see Fel!
-Hittar inte referenskälla. in the back of the manual.
+For the full list of parameters and their descriptions, see Cell morphology parameters for In-Depth Analysis in the back of the manual.